germanescobar/jmx-annotations/README.md

 }
 ```

-As you can see the `getCounter()` method is annotated with `ManagedAttribute` and the `resetCounter()` method with `ManagedOperation`.
+As you can see the `getCounter()` method is annotated with `@ManagedAttribute` and the `resetCounter()` method with `@ManagedOperation`.
 We can now register the JMX MBean in one single line of code:

 ```java
 Management.register(new Statistics(), "org.test:type=Statistics");
 ```

-This will create a DynamicMBean from the object and will register it in the default MBeanServer that is retrieved using `ManagementFactory.getPlatformMBeanServer()` method.
+This will create a DynamicMBean from the object and will register it in the default MBeanServer (it calls `ManagementFactory.getPlatformMBeanServer()` underneath).

 That's it.
 Enjoy!